bbauska/UC-Davis-Inter-jQuery/README.md

 For example, why is my Flexslider sticking out on the edge over here?
 What&apos;s up with this gap?
 What if I wanted to change the color of these dots down here?
 These are things that I can adjust if I start poking around in the CSS.
-If I right click on this and choose \"Inspect\", I&apos;ll get my inspector up over here and I can actually see if I come in here to \"My Class\" Flexslider here that it&apos;s got some margin on it here.
+If I right click on this and choose &quot;Inspect&quot;, I&apos;ll get my inspector up over here and I can actually see if I come in here to &quot;My Class&quot; Flexslider here that it&apos;s got some margin on it here.
 Let&apos;s see what else does it have here?
 If we want to adjust the border, we can make a rule on our own style sheet that attaches to dot Flexslider.
 We don&apos;t want to adjust their style sheet.
 If I wanted to